mqopen/mqspeak/README.md

 to handle multiple MQTT connections and independetly update multiple ThingSpeak channels.

+This is part of my IoT project.
+You can read more about it on my [blog](http://buben19.blogspot.com/).

 ### Dependencies

 Application runs at python3.
 It also requires [paho](https://www.eclipse.org/paho/clients/python/)